 The financial commentaries in recent times have signalled a gloomy outlook on a global basis.

-The financial commentaries in recent times have signalled a gloomy outlook on a global basis.
+The financial commentaries in recent times have signaled a gloomy outlook on a global basis.
 While the need for veterinary services will assist the profession in insulating itself much better than some other sectors, if recessionary times grow longer it may be necessary for practice owners and hospital managers to implement some strategies to reduce overhead costs.
 Prior to introducing some economic changes though one should be aware of the legal consequences associated with some of these plans.

 One of the most significant expenses in the clinic are those related to personnel; as such, if you can reduce some of those costs through a reduction in staff hours, lowering of wages or terminating some employees, those savings will result in more sustainability.
 Recognize though that any arbitrary change in the fundamental terms of the employment relationship by the employer could result in claims for constructive dismissal.
 A significant reduction is pay rates or the number of hours scheduled for work could permit the employee to resign from employment and seek legal redress for wrongful dismissal on the principle that the employer actually breached the employment contract by introducing unacceptable changes.
 In jurisdictions where the employment "at will" doctrine applied, then the termination of the employment of staff members may be initiated at any time.